jxramos/pytest-fixtures/README.md

 ## Optional extra command line arguments for pytest to discover fixtures

-In the .vscode/settings.json you can add the extra arguments configuration which will cause the plugin to use these args if they exist by passesing them as commandline arguments to every pytest invocation.
+In the .vscode/settings.json you can add the extra arguments configuration which will cause the plugin to use these args if they exist by passing them as commandline arguments to every pytest invocation.

 `"pytest-fixtures.extraArguments"` is an array of strings.